amejiarosario/amejiarosario.github.io/source/_posts/2012-09-11-backbone-dot-js-for-absolute-beginners-getting-started.markdown

 ### Backbone's Views

-Backbone's Views are the equivalent of ‘controllers’ in MVC frameworks (like Ruby on Rails), if you are not familiar with MVC frameworks, that's okay.
-Backbone's Views glue together user events (clicks, pressed keys, etc.), render HTML views and templates, and interact with models which contains the data of the application.
+Backbone's Views are the equivalent of ‘controllers’ in MVC frameworks (like [Ruby on Rails](/ruby-on-rails-architectural-design/)).
+If you are not familiar with MVC frameworks, that's okay.
+Backbone's Views glue together user events (clicks, pressed keys, etc.), rendering HTML views and templates, and interact with models that contain the application's data.

-Here is an example of a Backbone.view: READ THE CODE AND COMMENTS, then insert this code in the javascript block of the HTML file you downloaded.
+Here is an example of a Backbone.View: READ THE CODE AND COMMENTS, then insert this code in the javascript block of the HTML file you downloaded.

 {% codeblock Simple Backbone.View lang:js https://raw.github.com/amejiarosario/Backbone-tutorial/0bf69185f4463a75cb2d5553f8d1ea197323ccff/backbone-tutorial.html Full Code %}
     var AppView = Backbone.View.extend({